meditate.com.au

 The greatest obstacle to a successful meditation practice is a semantic one.
 In the West, we have been conditioned to believe that meditation is a state of “peace” or “emptiness.”
 This creates a paradox: the moment a beginner has a thought, they believe they have failed.

-Part 1: The Biology of Attention (The Oxford Evidence)
+Part 1: The Biology of Attention

 This works because meditation strengthens the Anterior Cingulate Cortex (ACC).
 The ACC is the brain’s “conflict monitor.”
 It is the part of you that notices when you are about to lose your temper or when your focus has drifted.
 By “meditating,” you are literally upgrading the hardware that monitors your emotional state.

-Part 2: The “Minimum Effective Dose” (The UCLA Proof)
+Part 2: The “Minimum Effective Dose”

 A study from the UCLA Mindful Awareness Research Center, published in Creswell et al. (2014), demonstrated that even three consecutive days of 25-minute mindfulness training was sufficient to alleviate self-reported psychological stress and lower cortisol levels during high-pressure tasks.

-Part 3: The Practical Protocol (Step-by-Step)
+Part 3: The Beginner Protocol (Step-by-Step)

 Phase 1: The Setup (Infrastructure)